YorffoeG/diyscip/README.md

 ### Behind the code
 Based on reverse engineering of control panel electronics, 3 wires provide a clock, a data and a hold signal to two 8 bit shift registers in serial (74HC595).
 The outputs of those registers enable or not the leds (including those of the 7-digits displays).
 Each buttons are also connected to a register output.
 When it's pressed the corresponding output register is connected with data signal through a 1kOhm resistor.

-> The corresponding function of each register output is probably depending of the spa models.
-This is the point that need to be adapted in software/hardware to others models than the SSP-H20-1C.

 The DIYSCIP controller is plugged in parallel with signal from control panel and motor block.
 For supervision, the onboard esp8266 read at clock frequency the data signal then the hold signal cut the flow to a 16 bits frame.
 By decoding this frame, you get the state of the leds and of the 7 digits display on control panel.